Explore the Burke-Gilman Trail: Seattle's Premier Urban Multi-Use Pathway

 The trail has many highlights that make it a great gathering spot: access to iconic parks like Gas Works Park, Magnuson Park, and Log Boom Park; proximity to the University of Washington; and the chance to cross unique landmarks such as the Hiram M. Chittenden Locks.
 Its well-maintained asphalt surface and mostly off-road route (except for a 1.3-mile city sidewalk stretch in Ballard known as "the missing link") ensure safety and comfort for visitors of all ages and abilities, including wheelchair users.
 Whether for a leisurely neighborhood stroll, an energizing bike ride, or scenic run, the Burke-Gilman Trail offers a versatile and vibrant space to connect, exercise, and enjoy the natural beauty and urban landscape of Seattle and its suburbs.

-Here's what people think of Burke Gilman Trail
+What people think of Burke Gilman Trail, based on reviews

 As of recent, Burke Gilman Trail holds a 4.5-star rating based on 33 reviews.